IgnitionBoulder/2015week1/deliverables/README.md

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.
 What is the role of HTML in a web page?
+HTML is the skeleton of a web page.
 What is the role of CSS in a web page?
+CSS is the hair and makeup of a web page in that it makes the functionalities pretty and contributes to user friendliness.
 What is the role of Javascript in a web page?
+Javascript

 ---